IronCoreLabs/try-cloaked-search/README.md

 ## Indexing

 `try-cloaked-search` includes some test data.
-Since Cloaked Search uses a different key per (tenant, index, field), documents with protected fields must be tagged with the tenant they belong to.
+Since Cloaked Search uses a different key per (tenant, index, field), documents with protected fields must be tagged with the tenant to which they belong.
 Half of the articles in the test dataset are associated with `tenant-1`, and the other half are not associated with any tenant.
 Only documents belonging to `tenant-1` will be encrypted.
 To better understand Cloaked Search's key management, refer to the [configuration documentation](/docs/saas-shield/cloaked-search/configuration).

 ```bash
 ./populate_index.sh